jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 #### Kubernetes Resources

-The Custom Pod Autoscaler Operator requires the following Kubernetes
+The Custom Pod Autoscaler Operator requires the following K8s
 resouces:

 - A role/cluster role to define permissions required by the operator.